 - Who makes the final decision on if/when a product or feature ships?
 Is the approval process sufficiently clear?

-We hope these questions provoke some useful lines of questioning.
 Please contact us if you have any feedback or suggestions.